L3VU5/weather-wear/README.md

 ## Setup

-To run this portfolio app locally, follow these steps:
+To run this app locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/L3VU5/weather-wear`
 2. Navigate to the project folder: `cd weather-wear`